Skip to product information

 Dimensions: 4-3/4” x 4-3/4” x 1-1/2”

 Condition Notes: Leather case shows dents, abrasions, and overall wear consistent with age and use.
 Fold-out handle works well and tape winds in and out smoothly, though not without some slight movement in the central spool.
 (We have not unwound the entire tape.)
-Tape was repaired at some point and the first 20 inches is a replacement (of some age) stitched to the original.
-See photos for more detail or contact shop with questions.
+As noted, tape was repaired at some point and the first 20 inches is a replacement (of some age) stitched to the original.
+See photos for more detail and feel free to DM the shop with questions prior to purchase.

 View full details